itstheguy4873/Astra-Test/README.md

 If you can prove you are the creator of anything used to create Astra and were not properly credited, please open an [issue](https://github.com/itstheguy4873/Astra/issues).

-Please, do not open an issue about something on this repository that didn't work.
-This is a **testing repository** and uses **experimental, buggy features.**
+Please, do not open an issue on the main repository about something on this one that didn't work as intended.
+This is a **testing repository** and is used to test **experimental features.**